aziezahmed/aziezahmed/README.md

 - 👋 Hi, I’m @aziezahmed
 - 👀 I’m interested in web development, python and more
-- 🌱 I’m currently learning Vue.Js 3
+- 🌱 I’m currently learning Vue 3

 <!---
 aziezahmed/aziezahmed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.